 I simply took my seam ripper and took apart the feed sack at one of the seams.
 It was the perfect size for my project, so no cutting needed.
 Woot!
 I then tacked the sack on with my upholstery hammer reusing the tacks and nails I saved from pulling off the original upholstery.

-Let me introduce you to my sweet deconstructed ottoman.
+Finally, let me introduce you to my sweet deconstructed ottoman.
 I love it!

 While this isn’t the room where I intend it to stay, it sure looks sweet with my family room decor, my channel back chair, and blanket chest I redid ages ago, don’t you think?